peteroupc/peteroupc.github.io/bernsupp.md

 - A _Lipschitz continuous_ function with constant _L_ (the _Lipschitz constant_) is Hölder continuous with Hölder exponent 1 and Hölder constant _L_.<br>Roughly speaking, the "steepness" of _f_ is no greater than that of _L_\*_x_.<br>If _f_ has a derivative on its domain, _L_ is the maximum absolute value of that derivative.
 - A _convex_ function $f$ has the property that $f((x+y)/2) \le (f(x)+f(y))/2$ whenever $x$, $y$, and $(x+y)/2$ are in the domain of $f$.<br>Roughly speaking, if $f$'s "slope" never goes down, then it's convex.
 - A _concave_ function $f$ has the property that $f((x+y)/2) \ge (f(x)+f(y))/2$ whenever $x$, $y$, and $(x+y)/2$ are in the domain of $f$.<br>Roughly speaking, if $f$'s "slope" never goes up, then it's concave.

+<a id=About_This_Document></a>
+### About This Document

+**This is an open-source document; for an updated version, see the** [**source code**](https://github.com/peteroupc/peteroupc.github.io/raw/master/bernsupp.md) **or its** [**rendering on GitHub**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernsupp.md)**.
+You can send comments on this document on the** [**GitHub issues page**](https://github.com/peteroupc/peteroupc.github.io/issues)**.
+See** "[**Open Questions on the Bernoulli Factory Problem**](https://peteroupc.github.io/bernreq.html)" **for a list of things about this document that I seek answers to.**

+My audience for this article is **computer programmers with mathematics knowledge, but little or no familiarity with calculus**.
+It should be read in conjunction with the article "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)".

+I encourage readers to implement any of the algorithms given in this page, and report their implementation experiences.
+In particular, [**I seek comments on the following aspects**](https://github.com/peteroupc/peteroupc.github.io/issues/18):

+- Are the algorithms in this article (in conjunction with "Bernoulli Factory Algorithms") easy to implement?
+Is each algorithm written so that someone could write code for that algorithm after reading the article?
+- Does this article have errors that should be corrected?
+- Are there ways to make this article more useful to the target audience?

+Comments on other aspects of this document are welcome.

 <a id=General_Factory_Functions></a>
 ## General Factory Functions